 Used vs. Remanufactured Equipment: How to Choose

 When you need heavy equipment at a reasonable price point, you’ve got two options — used equipment and remanufactured equipment.
 The former is simple.
-It’s equipment that has been used by someone else, being sold as it is.
+It’s equipment that has been used by someone else and is being sold as is.
 It typically hasn’t been repaired or touched up — just a modest piece of equipment for a modest price.

 Remanufactured equipment, on the other hand, is a bit more complicated.
-It is brought to the original equipment manufacturer (OEM) and run through a thorough inspection and repair process.
+It is sent to the original equipment manufacturer (OEM) and undergoes a thorough inspection and repair process.
 The equipment is disassembled, and every bit of it is inspected and either cleaned, repaired or replaced entirely.
 The new machine is a mixture of old and new parts.

 Deciding between the two can be challenging, especially if you don’t know what you’re looking for.
 Learn how to choose between used and remanufactured equipment below.